pedrosanchezito/lewagon/02-Best-Practices/06-Optional-Jenkins/README.md

 ![](../../img/jenkins-add-2.png)

 Select the project to store the credentials (and not a global Jenkins configuration).
 You will be prompted with a pop-in asking you for a username and password. **Don't put your password** in here.
-Go to [github.com/settings/tokens](https://github.com/settings/tokens) to generate a new one:
+Go to [github.com/settings/tokens](https://github.com/settings/tokens) to generate a new one.

+You need the following permissions:

+- `repo:status`
+- `public_repo`
+- `read:org`
+- `user:email`

 ![](../../img/jenkins-add-3.png)